RafeHatfield/yarl/docs/BALANCE_AND_TESTING_HARNESS.md

     make balance-suite

 This is the one command that matters most.
+Exits non-zero if balance drifts beyond thresholds.

 ### 2. For fast iteration while tuning YAML or gear: